 Sunriver Resort

-Sunriver pulls out all the stops for the 4th of July with a weekend of family-friendly fun.
+Sunriver Resort pulls out all the stops for the 4th of July with a weekend of family-friendly fun.
 In addition to the annual bike parade and festival in The Village from 11 a.m. to 3 p.m., the resort hosts several festive events.
 Bring your furry friend to the Patriotic Pets photo competition on July 3 from 10 a.m. to 2 p.m.
-A Pickleball Partner Challenge on July 4 offers fun for all skill levels.
-Solo players are welcome.
-On July 5, sample local brews at the Red, White & Brew tasting from 2 to 5 p.m., and earlier that morning, team up for the Cornhole Tournament at The Backyard Cafe & Bar.
+A Pickleball Partner Challenge on July 4 offers fun for all skill levels (solo players welcome).
+On July 5, sample local brews at the Red, White & Brew tasting from 2 to 5 p.m.
+Sunriver’s Fourth of July weekend festivities also include a Summer Concert Series and a sunset river float on Friday, July 3 at the marina.

 Brasada Ranch